Teacher of Students with Disabilities / Inclusive Education for Elementary (K-6) Teacher (Instructional Certification)

 Please refer to our teacher education and certification page for information on other options in teacher education as well as our programs of study page for a comprehensive list of all of the graduate programs offered within the university.

 This program is for prospective students who already possess a standard New Jersey Elementary instructional certificate.
-The Graduate School requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
+The Office of Graduate Admissions requires the equivalent of a U.S. bachelor’s degree in order to be eligible to apply for a graduate program.
 Applicants with non-U.S. degrees, please visit the international applicants page to review the U.S. degree equivalency information.

 In order to make applying for graduate school as seamless as possible for you, we have